zachm/tscached/README.md

 ### MTS (Metric Time Series)
 - Briefly, each Metric Time Series is a KairosDB **result** dict.
 - Given that one KairosDB query may return N time series results, this represents one of them.
-- Key: a subset hash: includes elements name, group_by, tags. create_mts_key(dict result).
+- Key: a subset hash: includes elements `name, group_by, tags`.
 - Value: the full contents of the result dict.

-## Algorithm outline
+## Algorithm Outline

 You have received a query intended for KairosDB.
 What to do?

 What we do depends on whether (and what) corresponding data exists in the KQuery Store.

 ### Cache MISS (cold)
-Unfortunately for the end user, tscached has never seen this exact query before.
+Unfortunately for the user, tscached has never seen this exact query before.

 To proceed:
 - Forward the entire query to Kairos.